School Board Policy 506 -

 V. Other responses as deemed appropriate by the school district.

-VIII.
+XI.
 Removal of Students From Class

 A. Teachers have the responsibility of teaching school expectations to students, while also maintaining a safe, welcoming and inclusive learning environment for all students.
 When incidents occur that disrupt the environment, it is the responsibility of the teacher to attempt to redirect actions and restore relationships in the environment within the guidelines established by the school district or school.
 Teachers may accomplish this by engaging in coaching and listening conversations with the student, using positive reinforcement, providing alternatives in learning practices or the environment to meet students needs, consulting with a student support team or other resources when interfering actions persist, or contacting the student’s parents/guardians when ongoing needs arise.
 The teacher shall have the authority to remove the student from class pursuant to the procedures established by this discipline policy.
 “Removal from class” and “removal” mean any actions taken by a teacher, building administrator, or other school district employee to prohibit a student from attending a class or activity for a period of time not to exceed five (5) days, pursuant to this discipline policy.